-Suhrs Højskole is a folk high school in the middle of Copenhagen – we care about food, culture, gastronomy, health and good ingredients.
+Suhrs Højskole is a folk high school in the middle of Copenhagen – we care about food, sustainability culture, gastronomy, health, culture and creativity.

-As a foreign student at Suhrs Højskole you must be prepared for the fact that all teaching takes place in Danish.
+As a foreign student at Suhrs Højskole you must be prepared for the fact that all teaching is in Danish.
 Therefore you must be able to speak and understand Danish to a certain degree.

-If you attend a course at Suhrs Højskole you will gain fundamental knowledge regarding food, raw ingredients, consumption and gain the necessary timing of food preparation and grip of the kitchen.
-Furthermore, you will gain insight into various fields, such as health and sustainability and in order to create a sound framework for your life.
+If you attend a course at Suhrs Højskole you will gain fundamental knowledge regarding food, ingredients, consumption and gain the necessary timing of food preparation and grip of the kitchen.
+Furthermore, you will gain insight into various fields, such as health, sustainability, urban culture and event planning in order to create a sound framework for your life.

-We have four main fields of study on the long courses:
+We have three main subjects at the long courses:

-All students choose two of the above fields.
+All students choose one or two of the above fields.
 In addition we offer a vast array of other subjects as well as lectures, joint classes, outings, cultural events, parties etc.

 These are some of the additional elective subjects you can choose from: